 For Faculty

-We take pride in our support of TCU’s instructional mission.
+The Center for Writing takes pride in our support of TCU’s instructional mission.
 Our professional staff are also experienced teachers themselves, and our peer consultants are good students and good writers.
-Though most of our appointments involve one-on-one tutorials with individual undergraduate and graduate students, we frequently work with faculty members in a variety of ways to enhance writing across all disciplines and colleges at TCU:
+We frequently work with faculty members in a variety of ways to enhance writing instruction across all disciplines and colleges at TCU.

 Class Visits or Workshops

-Director Cheryl Slocumb and professional staff members are available to visit classes or other gatherings to present a short talk with information about Center for Writing services and the many advantages that tutorials at the Center offer to a student writer.
-We are also happy to deliver an hour-long workshop on various topics such as structuring essays, writing group papers, or documenting research sources correctly in APA, MLA, Chicago, or AMA styles.
-If you would like to schedule a visit by staff to make a presentation to a class you are teaching during the Fall 2022 semester, contact Ms. Slocumb well in advance at c.slocumb@tcu.edu
+Director Cheryl Slocumb and professional staff members are available to visit classes or other groups to present a short informational talk about the many advantages that consultations at the Center can offer to a student writer.
+We are also happy to deliver workshops on various topics such as

 Course Syllabus Statement

-Faculty may wish to include our Syllabus Statement in preparation of course syllabi, as well as our QR code for instant access:
+Faculty may wish to include our Syllabus Statement and QR code when preparing course syllabi:

-The William L. Adams Center for Writing is a free academic support service available to all TCU students, offering individualized instruction in all aspects of writing and documentation styles.
-Writing consultants and peer tutors are available to meet with students in person or via Zoom from 8:00 a.m. to 5:00 p.m.
+The William L. Adams Center for Writing is a free academic service offering writing support and instruction in both one-on-one and group settings.
+Consultations may focus on a specific piece of writing or on selected writing skills.
+Professional and peer writing consultants are available to meet with students in person or via Zoom from 8:00 a.m. to 5:00 p.m.
 Monday through Friday in Reed Hall, Suite 419.
-Students may also submit documents for review and comments via the Online Writing Lab (OWL).
-To make an appointment or to access online tutorial services, please visit the Center for Writing web site at http://www.wrt.tcu.edu .
-The writing center does not assist students with completing take-home exams, finals, or graduate written exams without the expressed approval of the professor.
+Students may also submit documents for online review.
+To make an appointment or to access online services, please visit the Center for Writing web site at http://www.wrt.tcu.edu .
+The writing center does not assist students with completing take-home exams, finals, or graduate written exams without the expressed written approval of the professor.

 Faculty Writing Projects

-We work with faculty across all disciplines, as schedules and staffing permit, on many individual writing projects such as submissions for publication, conference papers, proposals, as well as personal projects.
+We work with faculty across all disciplines, as schedules and staffing permit, on many individual writing projects such as submissions for publication, conference papers, proposals, and personal projects.
 Faculty may schedule a consultation by appointment with a professional staff member via Zoom or in person.
-Faculty may also submit a document for review via our OWL, to be routed to the first available professional staff member.
+Faculty may also submit a document for review via our Online Submissions, to be routed to the first available professional writing consultant.

 Writing Resources and Handouts

-Faculty requiring students to write papers in MLA, APA, AMA, or Chicago style may wish to check out our growing Writing Resources page for classroom PowerPoints, handouts, and helpful links.
+Faculty requiring students to write papers may wish to use our Resources page for PowerPoints, handouts, and helpful links.

 Professor Referrals